garronej/at-messages-parser/README.md

 # at-messages-parser

-Parse AT message sent by a modem.
-The parser implement also a series of class to represent some well known atMessage.
+This module compile to object raw response send by a modem to AT command.

 Support only *AT+CMEE=0* and *AT+CMEE=1* mode, not *AT+CMEE=2*